Mango soda, soy sauce and some spices make this Soy-Soda Chicken so tasty that you will want this on your regular meal rotation!

 While at the grocery store last week I found myself hanging out in the beverage aisle contemplating the wonderful varieties of organic tonic water, kombucha, and stevia-sweetened sodas.

-One of the great things about living in Portland is the easy access to a wide variety of grocery items – everything from Asian supermarkets and International Farmer’s Markets to all-organic and locally-sourced supermarkets.
+One of the great things about living in the Dallas / Fort Worth area is the easy access to a wide variety of grocery items.

 I was perusing some of these incredible options at a Market of Choice store and a bottle of Mango Jarritos caught my eye.
 Now, I’ve seen Jarritos plenty of times and ordered the pineapple variety at one or ten taco carts over the years, but I wasn’t sure I’d ever tried the mango.

 Mango is hands-down my favorite fruit, and one of my favorite ingredients to work with in the kitchen.
 Last week I made a mango cake with alternating layers of mango curd and mango cream-cheese frosting (although it was my first time frosting a cake and it was way too ugly for publication!), and I’ve had a fresh mango for breakfast almost every morning this past week.